ShiroePL/shiro_on_streamlit/README.md

   * link to repository: https://github.com/ShiroePL/shiro_shared_code

+### Work in Progress 🛠️
+* I am in the process of adding a feature that enables ShiroAi-chan to interact with a locally-hosted language model.
+The model is managed by a specialized [Web UI](https://github.com/oobabooga/text-generation-webui) that offers a real-time API interface.
+This API is designed for text-streaming and processes user requests via the Web UI, which then communicates directly with the model to generate responses.
+Conversational history will be saved in a local JSON file for a more personalized experience.

 ## Screenshots
 #### Normal Talking Mode
 * Talk to her just like you would with anyone else!